Chloe7243/Fitmind-Enhancement/docs/source/user_requirements.rst

 Below is a refined list of what users should be able to do within FITMIND:

-1. Stress Tracking and Management:
+1. **Stress Tracking and Management**

    - Log daily stress using a 1–5 scale.
    - Use emojis to express how they feel (mood-based prompts).
    - Add short notes to describe the cause of stress (e.g., “exam coming up”).
-    - Instantly receive a personalized suggestion after logging (e.g., open the Breathe Flow tool).
+   - Instantly receive a personalized suggestion after logging (e.g., launch the Breathe Flow tool).
-    - Access past stress entries through visual feedback or summaries.
+   - Access past stress entries through visual summaries or graphs.

-2. Exercise Tracking:
+2. **Exercise Tracking**

-    - Log physical activity, such as cardio, stretching, or custom exercises.
+   - Log physical activity, such as cardio, stretching, or custom workouts.
-    - Choose from a dropdown list or enter their own activity type.
+   - Choose from a dropdown list or enter a custom exercise type.
    - See a live-updating progress chart as new entries are added.
-    - View a list of all exercises logged during the session.
+   - View a session-based list of all exercises logged.
-    - Receive smart, context-aware suggestions (e.g., a relaxing walk if stress is high).
+   - Receive context-aware suggestions based on recent stress data.

-3. Breathe Flow (Relaxation Tool):
+3. **Breathe Flow (Relaxation Tool)**

-    - Access a simple, guided breathing game to help relieve stress.
+   - Access a simple, guided breathing tool to reduce stress.
-    - Use the tool without logging in — it’s open to all users.
+   - Use the tool without logging in — it's freely available to all users.
-    - Follow inhale–hold–exhale animations and text prompts.
+   - Follow inhale–hold–exhale animations with supportive text prompts.
-    - Return to their previous page after completing a breathing cycle.
+   - Return to the previous page after completing the breathing session.

-4. Notes Page:
+4. **Notes Page**

-    - Write personal reflections, stress-related thoughts, or workout summaries.
+   - Write reflections, thoughts, or workout notes in a free-form text field.
    - View all saved notes in a scrollable list.
-    - Use a search function to easily find previous notes by keyword.
+   - Use a search feature to find specific notes by keyword.
-    - Store notes securely, linked to their logged-in account.
+   - Store notes securely, linked to the user’s authenticated account.

-5. Reminders:
+5. **Reminders**

-    - Set a custom reminder by entering any task or wellness activity (e.g., “stretch” or “deep breathing”).
+   - Set custom reminders for any wellness task (e.g., "stretch", "breathe", "hydrate").
-    - Choose a specific time for the reminder to trigger.
+   - Choose a specific time for each reminder to trigger.
-    - Receive a **pop-up alert with sound** at the chosen time, regardless of what page they’re on.
+   - Receive a pop-up alert with sound across all pages when the reminder activates.
-    - View a list of all upcoming reminders for reference.
+   - View and manage a list of upcoming saved reminders.

-6. Authentication and Data Privacy:
+6. **Authentication and Data Privacy**

-    - Create an account with a secure email and password.
+   - Register with a secure email and password.
-    - Sign in to access personalized data such as stress logs, notes, and reminders.
+   - Sign in to access personal features such as stress logs, notes, and reminders.
-    - Log out to end the session and protect their information.
+   - Log out to end the session and secure user data.
-    - Access to the **Stress**, **Exercise**, **Notes**, and **Reminder** pages is restricted to logged-in users only.
+   - Require login access for Stress, Exercise, Notes, and Reminder pages.
-    - The **Breathe Flow** page remains open to everyone, to encourage wellness without requiring registration.
+   - Keep the Breathe Flow page open to all users to promote wellness accessibility.

-7. Removed Feature: Community Page:
+7. **Removed Feature: Community Page**

-- The original plan included a **Community Page** where users could share progress and tips.
+   - Originally planned to allow users to share progress and wellness tips.
-- Based on time constraints and user feedback, this feature was **removed** to keep the experience focused, private, and easy to use.
+   - Removed based on time constraints and user feedback to maintain focus and simplicity.
-- The app now emphasizes **personal wellness tools** rather than social interaction.
+   - FITMIND now emphasizes personal wellness tools over social interaction.

 Experience Expectations
 ------------------------